Advocacy support to get your voice heard

 NHS health care complaints advocacy

-North East NHS Independent Complaints Advocacy (ICA) can help if you feel you have not had the service you expect from the National Health Service (NHS) and want to complain.
+NHS Independent Complaints Advocacy (ICA) can help you if you feel you have not had the service you expect from the National Health Service (NHS) and want to make a complaint.
+Your Voice Counts is commissioned to provide this service.

 Dementia advocacy